jwisemanca/biReports/webelements/admin/GettingStarted.md

 ### Simplified Development Process:

 1. Pass-through HTML is activated on the server where you want to run the customized reports.
-1. The Custom Functions are installed into the CR Server or BusinessObjects Repository using the webElements433 main / master sample report.
+1. The Custom Functions are installed into the CR Server or BusinessObjects Repository using the webElements433 master sample report.
 There are further instructions included on this report.
-1. The library is then installed onto a development report.
+1. The library is then installed from the CR Server or BusinessObjects Repository onto a development report.
+There are further instructions included on the webElements433 master report.
-1. Sample formulas for the individual controls can be copied from the main / master sample report onto the development report to be customized.
+1. Sample formulas for the individual controls can be copied from the webElements433 master sample report onto the new development report to be customized.
+Most formulas on the master report have descriptions on the functions.
-1. A formula for a submit method (e.g. a button or link) to a named target report is added to the development report.
+1. A formula for a submit method (e.g. a button or link) to a named target report is copied to the development report.
-1. A formula is added to the development report which ties in all of the controls and builds the necessary code.
+1. A "builder" formula is added to the development report which ties in all of the controls and builds the necessary code.
+See the "weBuilder" formulas on the master report.
 1. The development report is saved to the server environment to be tested in the DHTML viewer.

 ### Installation and Usage of the Sample Reports